 A lack of awareness about the inequality within the coffee industry perpetuates an antiquated system.
 Turning a blind eye to wrongful practices, supports those practices.

 Although slavery as it once occurred is no longer the primary issue, the power structure within the coffee industry remains largely unchanged.
-In some of the top coffee-producing countries, still remain unable to use their knowledge and experience to advance the business.
+In some of the top coffee-producing countries, female coffee farmers still remain unable to use their knowledge and experience to advance the business.
 Whether they’re unable to attain the funds or the rights necessary to own land and make legal business decisions, many coffee farmers remain distanced from the profitable parts of the process.

 Much of this has to do with gender inequality.
 Women have long been tilling soil and working as farmers, cultivating and perfecting their harvests to produce the specialty coffees so many of us enjoy.
 But although women make up around 70% of the labor within the coffee industry, few have had the means to build a business themselves.
 These women are the experts on the plants they tend, yet they are denied the rights to own land and to grow their work into an operation that could support their families and communities, simply because they are women.